Skip to content

 import demo__script1

-Note that when editing multiple scripts simultaneously, if one script imports another, the referenced script will execute in its published version, and the system will never import draft versions!
+Note that when editing multiple Scripts simultaneously, if the current Script imports another Script, the referenced Script will execute based on the published version.
+The system will never import a draft version!

-Since DataFlux Func dynamically loads required scripts during execution, if one script imports another, the imported script will also be dynamically loaded.
+Since DataFlux Func dynamically loads the required Scripts when running a Script, if one Script imports another Script, the imported Script will also be dynamically loaded.

-Therefore, if certain functions within a script are called very frequently, consider extracting them into a separate script to reduce loading overhead.
-It is recommended to keep the size of a single script under 1000 lines.
+Therefore, if certain functions in a Script are called very frequently, consider extracting them into a separate Script to reduce loading overhead.
+It is recommended to keep a single Script size under 1000 lines.

-Additionally, try to avoid overly long dependency chains to prevent unnecessary performance loss, such as:
+Additionally, avoid excessively long dependency chains, which can lead to unnecessary performance overhead, such as:

 • Script 1 depends on Script 2